 The CTBUH is the world's leading resource on the inception, design, construction, and operation of tall buildings and future cities.
 The CTBUH Awards Program is a yearly program that honours projects and individuals that have made extraordinary and noteworthy contributions to the advancement of tall buildings and the environment while achieving sustainability at the highest and broadest levels.
 Since the first building awards were created in 2007, this has been the first time the Award of Excellence has been bestowed upon a Malaysian building.

 KL’s newest icon also received its Certificate of Completion and Compliance (CCC) at the end of December, thus making it fully operational and ready to serve the business community.
 One of the tallest structures in the world, Exchange 106 is the heart of Kuala Lumpur’s integrated financial, business, retail and transportation development, Tun Razak Exchange.
-Standing at 4,885,000 sq ft, the 106 story building is currently working with global business, technology, retail, and financial brands who are looking to move into the heart of the region’s next phase of growth.
+Standing at 4,885,000 sq ft, the 106-storey building is currently working with global business, technology, retail, and financial brands who are looking to move into the heart of the region’s next phase of growth.

 Exchange 106 was designed by Mulia Group Architects, led by Ali Moghaddasi, an iconic tower which is the centrepiece and the focal point of Tun Razak Exchange.
 Owned and developed by the Mulia Group, what is it about this tower that makes it extraordinary?

 Moghaddasi shared, “A building is designed to suit its environment and should not be fixated in time.
 Exchange 106 looks forward and projects into the future.
 Throughout the process of designing the building, we looked at all the requirements from the authorities and special qualifications including acquiring the MSC status, Green Building Index (GBI) certification as well as the Leadership in Energy and Environmental Design (LEED) recognition.
-Naturally, we also went further, whether it was to provide a higher grade marble flooring, high performance insulated glass, turnstile access control or a camera based car park guidance system, we looked for that extra touch, and implemented it within the building”.
+Naturally, we also went further, whether it was to provide a higher-grade marble flooring, high performance insulated glass, turnstile access control or a camera based car park guidance system, we looked for that extra touch, and implemented it within the building”.

 Visitors to Exchange 106 will attest, that though the building wows at every turn, many of the unique selling propositions come from the intuitive design that comes from Mulia Group’s 40 years of experience in constructing and managing premium commercial property.
 The columnless office space with 360o views, the centre core service corridor where occupants access all common area services without going through narrow corridors, the acoustically treated ceiling boards, wudhu’ facilities at every common washroom speaks of Mulia’s philosophy of `going further”.